+mighting committee may be considered

-Efficiency & Effectiveness (a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) The requested UGB is adjacent to a major The requested UGB is of a scale and form The character of the area, when viewed from Uncertainty with respect to the future urban area and its proposed boundary is distinct consistent with anticipated residential demand. old Arthurs Point and Wattie's Track in development of this strategically located piece and defendable. particular, will change. of land if retained in RZ.
-The requested UGB is appropriate in terms of urban development.
+Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c)

+The requested UGB is adjacent to a major The requested UGB is of a scale and form The character of the area, will change Uncertainty with respect to the future

+urban area and its proposed boundary is distinct consistent with anticipated residential demand. discretely. development of this strategically located piece

+and defendable. of land if retained in RZ.

+The requested UGB is appropriate in terms of

+urban development.